Titanium: The Medical Metal of Choice

 It is expected that use within the biomedical industry will only continue to grow for titanium in the coming years.
 With the baby-boomer demographic continuing to age and our health industry pushing for people to live more active lives, it’s only logical that the medical industry will continue researching new and innovative uses for this popular metal alloy.
 And with health care reform a current major issue, titanium’s cost-efficiency adds even more appeal to those looking to cut health care costs.

 About the Author

-Craig Schank is Vice President of Sales and Materials for Supra Alloys, Inc., a full-service titanium supplier and processing center headquartered in Camarillo, California with additional locations in Michigan and Connecticut.
+Craig Schank is General Manager of Supra Alloys, a full-service titanium supplier and processing center headquartered in Camarillo, California.
 Craig has long experience in the special metals industry, with a particular interest in medical titanium applications.